-- Explain the differences between prokaryotic and eukaryotic cells, and plant and animal cells. - Effectively use a light microscope to study cells and prepare stained specimens on slides - Identify cell organelles and explain their functions with a focus on cellular respiration, photosynthesis, movement across plasma membranes and protein synthesis. - Describe and explain biological concepts relating to DNA, cell replication and inheritance. - Determine trait probability using Punnet squares and pedigrees. - Question and predict by formulating hypotheses. - Plan and conduct experiments and assess risk associated with the experiments. - Use equipment to collect and record data. - Analyse patterns and trends in data. - Identify specific ways to improve the quality of scientific data. - Communicate scientific ideas for a particular purpose using scientific language and digital technologies.
+- Explain the differences between prokaryotic and eukaryotic cells, and plant and animal cells - Effectively use a light microscope to study cells and prepare stained specimens on slides - Identify cell organelles and explain their functions with a focus on cellular respiration, photosynthesis, movement across plasma membranes and protein synthesis - Describe and explain biological concepts relating to DNA, cell replication and inheritance - Determine trait probability using Punnet squares and pedigrees - Question and predict by formulating hypotheses - Plan and conduct experiments and assess risk associated with the experiments - Use equipment to collect and record data - Analyse patterns and trends in data - Identify specific ways to improve the quality of scientific data - Communicate scientific ideas for a particular purpose using scientific language and digital technologies

-CHEMISTRY - ELECTIVE UNIT
+CHEMISTRY - CORE CHOICE UNIT

 In this subject, students investigate the properties of the Periodic Table and the underlying patterns as to why it is arranged the way it is.
 Students investigate the atomic structure of elements and the relationship between protons, neutrons and electrons and how these affect the compounds they can form.
 Students also learn about the different types of bonds that elements form and understand how electronic configuration helps in understanding the type of compound formed.
 Students undertake a wide variety of practical tasks leading them to complete their own Research Investigation where they design and complete a practical experiment based on the Rate of Reaction.
+It is strongly recommended that students who may be interested in studying VCE Chemistry complete this unit as part of their Year 10 studies.